-Having heart valve repair or replacement depends on many factors, including:
+The decision to repair or replace heart valves depends on many factors, including:

-- Whether you need heart surgery for other conditions, such as bypass surgery to treat CHD.
-Bypass surgery and valve surgery can be done at the same time.
+- Whether you need heart surgery for other conditions, such as bypass surgery to treat coronary heart disease.
+Bypass surgery and valve surgery can be performed at the same time.

 However, heart valve repair surgery is harder to do than valve replacement.
 Also, not all valves can be repaired.
 Mitral valves often can be repaired.
 Aortic and pulmonary valves often have to be replaced.